 Characteristics

-• Texture: semi-hard to hard, depending on age.
+- Texture: semi-hard to complex, depending on age.

 Culinary Uses

 Gouda is versatile and suitable for snacking, sandwiches, and cooking.
-Aged gouda pairs excellently with wine and fruits.
+Aged Gouda pairs excellently with wine and fruits.
 Gouda is a semi-hard cheese originating in the Netherlands that is now popular worldwide.
-It is made from cow’s milk and comes in various ages, from young to old.
+It is made from cow’s milk and comes in various ages.

-• The young gouda, or jong, has a mild, creamy taste and smooth texture.
-It is usually aged for about four weeks and is pale yellow.
+- The young Gouda, or jong, has a mild, creamy taste and smooth texture.
+It is usually pale yellow and aged for about four weeks.
 It is perfect for melting on sandwiches, in grilled cheese, or as a snack with crackers.

 5. Feta: The Greek Staple: